 I could not fathom why a local technician would state that the Elmi equipment was disconnected at the exchange and were installing it at my house when these two print-outs show that it was actually installed and operating at both locations, albeit incorrectly.

 If Joker Three says that the file note in My Story Evidence File 1 is not his handwriting and that he knows nothing in regards to the information provided on this document, then some other Joker at the Portland telephone exchange misinformed Telstra management concerning my legitimate complaints.

-My first bundle of Freedom of Information FOI documents from Telstra arrived by August 1993.
-In it, astonishingly, was a Telstra minute, dated 2 July 1992, concerning the Portland AXE telephone exchange.
-It states:
+A Telstra minute, dated 2 July 1992, concerning the Portland AXE telephone exchange states:

 “Our local technicians believe that Mr Smith is correct in raising complaints about incoming callers to his number receiving a Recorded Voice Announcement saying that the number is disconnected.

 “They believe that it is a problem that is occurring in increasing numbers as more and more customers are connected to AXE.”
 (See False Witness Statement File No 3-A)